Frequently Asked Questions

 Colour printing costs 20p per single A4 sheet.

 Photocopiers are located in all the libraries and copies cost 5p per sheet for A4 or 10p per sheet for A3.
 University students and staff have a unified printing and copying account - linked to your IT user account and ID card.
 This can be topped up using the kiosks in the library at Northampton Square or Cass Business School; or at the library service desk at other sites.
 For more information see the Library website.

 If you know your username and password and wish to change your password, you can do so here.

 If you have forgotten your username and/or password please go to the IT Service Centre at the Northampton Square site or ring them on 020 7040 8181.
-At Cass ask at the IT help desk and at Gray's Inn Place, West Smithfield or Whitechapel ask at the Library service desk.
+At Cass ask at the IT help desk and at the law libraries or West Smithfield ask at the Library service desk.
 You will need your University ID card to do this.

 You can also get in touch with your Subject Librarian.

 You can see the list of Subject Librarians on the Library website.